Francisca-Heii/milestone1-project/README.md

 Once the user hoovers over the button it goes black.

-At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black backround color pops up with an orange color on the icon.
-When the user clicks the download icon it start downloading the cv and opens in a word document in a new tab.
+At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black background color pops up with an orange color on the icons.
+On click of the download icon, it start downloading the cv and opens it in a word document in a new tab.

 The user can then choose to print it out or save it for later use.
-In the middle is copy right information lastly social links with a black background.
-The user can see all the five social media links I'm on, when hoover on each of the links it goes orange,once link is clicked it opens my social media account in a new tab.
-The user can close the social media page and when they do that they remain on the previous page they where on.
+In the middle is copy right information, lastly are social media links with a black background.
+The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens developer’s social media account in a new tab.
+The user can close the social media page and when they do that they still remain on the website and on the previous page they where on.

 #### [about.html](about.html)

-At the top of the page is a navigation bar with menu items on the right, and a logo on the left, when the page is viewed on Desktop and medium devices.
-When viewed on mobile devices at the top of the page is a hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
+At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
+This shows when the site is viewed on desktop, laptop and medium devices.
+When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
 The logo is clikable, when that ocuurs it brings the user to the home page.

 Below the navigation bar is a heading “Why work with me”.
-Below that the user can see three blue background icons with text below them.
-The text is meaningful, is to help communicate the concept of the icons in relation to my website so that the users can easily understand the meaning behind the three icons.
+Below that the user can see three blue background web icons with text below them.
+The text is meaningful, it also helps to communicate the concept of the icons in relation to my website so that the users can clearly get the meaning behind each web icon.

 The first icon “fast” symbolise, fast load times and lag free interaction which are my highest priority when building applications.
-The second icon is “responsive”, showing that I keep in mind my layouts to work on any device, big or small.
-The third icon “intuitive”, which means when a user land on my site they know exactly what to do, they can easily find what they want.
+The second icon is “responsive”, explaining that I keep in mind my layouts to work on any device, big or small.
+The third icon “intuitive”, which means when a user land on my site they know exactly what to do, they can easily find what they want in a staright forward manner.

 The next section is a heading “About me” below that they are four short paragraphs about myself and my history.
-This gives the user a brief idea who am I, so that they can get an idea of my personality.
+This gives the user a brief idea who am I, so that they can get an idea of who really I am and how I can fit in, in an organisation.
 On the last paragraph there is a link to my linkedin profile.
 When the user hoovers over the link a blue underline pops up.
-When the link is clicked it opens my linkedin profile in a new page so that the user can see more information they want to see about myself.The user can close the linkedin page to return to the website.
+When the link is clicked it opens my linkedin profile in a new page so that the user can find out more information.The user can close the linkedin page to return to the website.

-The next section is a heading “Skills”.
-The user can clearly see my proficiency level.
+The next section is a heading “Skills”and the user can see clearly defined proficiency level that I have.

 - HTML5 with a red backround color is 80%